Background Image for Hero: PSA students interacting with President Gee

 Why did you choose WVU?

-Presidential Student Ambassadors excel at public speaking, whether to talk about their experience at WVU or inspire other Mountaineers.
+Presidential Student Ambassadors excel at public speaking, whether to talk about their experience at WVU or to inspire other Mountaineers.

 Noor Dahshan explains college class schedules to Suncrest Middle School students